MAE: Professional Development for Teachers

 1. The "classic" version.
 Any practicing teacher is welcome to apply to this program at any time.
 This version has the greatest flexibility and the widest array of courses availble.

 2. The fully online version.
 This program follows a cohort model.
 The first cohort began in Fall 2011.
-We anticipate the next cohort will begin in Fall 2013.
+A second cohort began Fall 2013.
 All coursework is carried out online.
 Professional Development for Teachers (MAE).